DamnedAngel/Snake-Fallen-in-Eden/Workshop/Workshop_PTBR.md

 ---

-## Sessão 3: Implementando a cobra
+## Sessão 3: Implementando a cobra - Parte 1

 ### 3.1.
 Uma cabeça no jardim
 ###### *Github Ticket/Branch: 13/TKT0013.*